mozilla/ActiveData-ETL/docs/S3 Buckets Convention.md

 ## Uniqueness

- Every record has an `_id` property with the containing file name as a prefix.
+ Every record has a unique `_id` property, following the convention used with the files, with an additional sequence number tacked on the end.
+Occasionally, the ETL breaks because of upstream schema changes, or the ETL is discovered to be wrong; these ids allow us to re-play ETL as needed.

 ## Logical Identity